Interview with Carrie Oliver about Artisan Beef

 - Start with steaks that have been labeled as "naturally raised" or "organic."
-The beef will at least have come from cattle that were raised without the use of growth hormones, beta agonists, or preventative antibiotics.
-These drugs are telltale signs that a producer's goal is to fatten cattle as quickly and cheaply as possible, not to produce fabulous tasting food.
+The beef will at least have come from cattle raised without growth hormones, beta-agonists, or preventative antibiotics.
+These drugs are telltale signs that a producer aims to fatten cattle quickly and cheaply, not to produce fabulous-tasting food.
 They reflect a straight-up commodity mentality.

-- Next, ask for beef that has been dry-aged or wet-aged for at least 10 days before being cut into individual steaks as aging helps tenderize beef.
+- Next, ask for dry or wet beef for at least 10 days before being cut into individual steaks as aging helps tenderize the beef.

 It is important to keep in mind that we all have different palates.
-If you like bold coffee or wines and beer with complexity, you might prefer grass-fed beef and dry-aged beef, which are often more deeply flavored and adventurous than wet-aged or grain-fed beef.
+If you like bold coffee, wines, and beer with complexity, you might prefer grass-fed beef and dry-aged beef, which are often more deeply flavored and adventurous than wet-aged or grain-fed beef.

 On a scale from 1 to 10, how would you rate a supermarket steak compared to one of the Artisan steaks you recommend at The Artisan Beef Institute?

-Given how random the selection is at the supermarket, I don't even bother to compare them.
+Given the supermarket's random selection, I don't even bother to compare them.
 Even if we "win the lottery" and happen upon a great steak at the grocer, it would be hard to repeat the experience since we wouldn't know what we ate in the first place.

-Speaking of ratings, you have developed a unique rating system and beef tasting guide for both home and professional cooks to use as guidelines to evaluate beef.
+Speaking of ratings, you have developed a unique rating system and beef-tasting guide for home and professional cooks to use as guidelines for evaluating beef.
 Can you tell me a little about the system and how it works?

 At the first steak tasting I hosted I realized that we need language to use to describe the beef we eat.
-Beefy, meaty, gamy, juicy, and tender, this about sums up our vocabulary.
+This sums up our vocabulary: beefy, meaty, gamy, juicy, and tender.
 Working with a team of wine and food sensory experts, ranchers, butchers, and chefs, I have developed an easy-to-use process and guide to help people describe and calibrate the aromas, flavors, and textures of meat and to compare the differences between different farm & butcher teams.

-The guide is purposely designed to be objective - there is no worst to best scale - and fun.
-You can use the guide whether you're tasting steaks or burgers from just one farm or comparing different farms.
+The guide is purposely designed to be objective - there is no worst-to-best scale - and fun.
+You can use the guide to taste steaks or burgers from just one farm or compare different farms.

 The key is to cook the beef the same way and without fancy rubs or seasonings.
 For steaks, I recommend that people choose the same cut from each farm, ideally trimmed to the same thickness, season the steaks with unflavored kosher or sea salt, and cook the steaks to medium rare.
 Avoid the use of pepper as it flavors the beef and many people cannot taste past it.

-As you taste each steak or burger, take notes and then give it your personal rating.
-At the end, rank the steaks.
+As you taste each steak or burger, take notes and rate it.
+In the end, rank the steaks.
 After a few times doing this, most people will see a pattern emerge.